 The significance of these figures is that unless national standards are imposed, there’s no law or amount of regulation in Illinois that is going to stop guns from making their way into Chicago and being used in shootings and murders.
 Instead of gun rights activists pointing to Illinois strict gun laws to argue that they don’t work, they should point to states that have lax gun laws as an example of why such stricter laws are needed to stop, or at least slow down, the rising numbers of shootings and murders in Chicago.

-James Dimeas is an award winning UUW lawyer and author with 25 years of experience aggressively representing his clients in UUW cases throughout Cook County, DuPage County, Lake County, and Kane County.
+James Dimeas is an award winning UUW lawyer and author with 25 years of experience aggressively representing his clients in UUW cases throughout Chicago, Cook County, DuPage County, Kanee County, and Lake County.
 James Dimeas has been recognized by The National Trial Lawyers as a “Top 100 Criminal Defense Trial Lawyer.”
 Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
 Mr. Dimeas has been named a “Best DUI Attorney.”
 The American Association of Criminal Law Attorneys has named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
 James Dimeas is rated “Superb” by AVVO, the highest classification possible or any lawyer in the United States.
 If you are being charged with a UUW, you can contact James Dimeas anytime for a free and confidential consultation.
 You can always speak to James Dimeas directly by calling him at 847-807-7405.